Chart Color Schemes

 Residential development activity is slightly higher than average within Claremont when compared nationally

 Claremont has seen approximately 68 new homes approved annually over the past five financial years, totalling 341 homes.
-No approvals have been recorded so far in FY26.
-An average of 4.6 new residents per year arrives per dwelling constructed between FY21 and FY25.
-Commercial approvals worth $75.1 million have been registered this financial year.
+As of FY26137 approvals have been recorded.
+On average, 4.6 new residents per year arrive for each dwelling constructed between FY21 and FY25.
+This supply lags demand, indicating heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development